ncmreynolds/retroTerm/readme.md

 * Checkboxes
 * Radio buttons
 * Option lists
-* Text boxes with line editing of text with support for 'expected' features like home/end/insert/delete
+* Text boxes (editable text) single line editing of text, with support for 'expected' behaviour like home/end/insert/delete and the arrow keys
 * Text boxes (fixed text) with scrollbars, word wrapping and basic markdown support
-* Text boxes (changing text) for 'logging'
+* Text boxes (changing text) for 'logging' windows that scroll content
+* Keyboard shortcuts for use without a mouse
+* Basic styling for widget outlines/labels

+As you might expect, this library can use a lot of working memory.
+There is explicit support for storing strings in flash memory using the F() macro.
+You should use this whenever possible for things like labels on buttons that will not change.

 **[Back to top](#table-of-contents)**